percesus/renAPI/README.md

 ## Description

-ChickenAPI is an API, as Bukkit is for Minecraft, but for Nostale.
-We do want to provide an interoperable API for developers that would like to create some custom content for Nostale Private Servers without having to install their own *piece of code* into the server source directly
+RenAPI is an API, RenAPI is an advertising monetization algorithm.
+We are in the Development Phase.

 ## Documentation